JianLoong/FIT5032-S2-2018/PULL_REQUEST_TEMPLATE.md

-Thank you for your contribution to the FIT5032-S2-2018 repo.
+Thank you for your contribution to the FIT5032-S2-2018 repo

+Reference to issue

+#NO

+Description of the changes proposed in the pull request

 Before submitting this PR, please make sure:

 - [ ] Your code builds clean without any errors or warnings